stoneskin/stoneskin.github.io/SummerCamp_Python_Minecraft/index.md

    * Are you in air or in water (Boolean and condition basic)
    * Build a wall or building with double or triple loop

-## Session 3: [7/24,7/31] Minecraft server, Python Pixel Art
+## Session 3: [7/24,7/31] Python Function, Pixel Art and Minecraft Server

+1. Python use functions & Make Pixel Art
+   * Use function to orgnize your scripts
+   * Pixel Art with blocks

-1. Minecraft server network concept
+2. Minecraft server network concept
     * Network, firewall and port
     * Share your own minecraft server with you friends

-2. Python use functions & Make Pixel Art
-   * Use function to orgnize your scripts
-   * Pixel Art with blocks

 ## Session 4: [8/7,8/14] Github , Module and Class

+1. Build a Tree and forest with Class
+   * Tree Class with methods and attributes
+   * Different Tree Using Inheritance
+   * Build a forest with Class

-1. Github
+2. Github
    * create a github account
    * upload your python code to your repository
    * setup your site
-2. Build a Tree and forest with Class
-   * Tree Class with methods and attributes
-   * Different Tree Using Inheritance
-   * Build a forest with Class